Koha-Community/kohadocs/source/opac.rst

 -  SQL query

-rss.pl runs the SQL query, then feeds the output of the query through the template to produce the output file.
+The RSS cron job runs the SQL query, then feeds the output of the query through the template to produce the output file.

     **Important**

-    To use custom RSS feeds you need to turn on the rss.pl cron job.
+    To use custom RSS feeds you need to turn on the :ref:`RSS cron job<rss-feeds-label>`.

 .. _opac-self-registration-label: